 DIRECT AID PROGRAM

-Important note: DAP program and application requirements can change from year-to-year.
-Please do not rely on information that does not appear on this website or that you did not receive directly from the High Commission.
+Important note: Only rely on information on DAP from this website or directly from the High Commission.

 Who can apply?